stack-junkie/ClaudeCraft/README.md

     handoffs/           # Agent transition management
    ```

-3. **Start with a Planner Agent prompt:**
+3. **Start with natural language:**
    ```
-   "I have an idea for [app description].
-Can you help me create a PRD?"
+   "I have an idea for a task management app for small teams" "Fix the login bug users are reporting"
+   "Add dark mode to the dashboard"
+   "Review the security of our authentication"
    ```

 ## Preferred Tech Stacks